danielegrattarola/spektral/README.md

 </a>

 ## Welcome to Spektral
-Spektral is a Python library for graph deep learning, based on Keras and TensorFlow.
+Spektral is a Python library for graph deep learning, based on the Keras API and TensorFlow 2.
 The main goal of this project is to provide a simple but flexible framework for creating graph neural networks (GNNs).

 You can use Spektral for classifying the nodes of a network, predicting molecular properties, generating new graphs with GANs, clustering nodes, predicting links, and any other task where data is described by graphs.